randy-girard/app_perf/README.md

 [![Build Status](https://travis-ci.org/randy-girard/app_perf.svg?branch=master)](https://travis-ci.org/randy-girard/app_perf)

+### Demo

+There is an instance of this running at https://app-perf.herokuapp.com.
+Please note that there is a low data retention setting so that it doesn't go over the allowed total row count with Heroku.

+To log in use the email address of "user@example.com" and a password of "password".

 ![Overview](/doc/overview.png?raw=true "Overview")

 <b>NOTE: This application is in extremely beginning stages and I am still working out flows and learning the data model.
 I will be cleaning code up as I go.</b>